Updated on October 17, 2020

 Once you pass Managlia, you’ll reach two small villages that are very popular among Romanian beach lovers, 2 Mai and Vama Veche.
 After Vama Veche, there’s the border between Romania and Bulgaria.

 All these resorts were great some 40-50 years ago.
 Unfortunately, very few of them developed to what we’d define nowadays as a great location for a pleasurable beach vacation.
+You do need to cherry pick your accommodation in order to ensure everything will be fine.

-Mamaia & Navodari
+1. Mamaia, Mamaia Nord & Navodari

-These two resorts are joint together, so you may not even realize where Navodari ends and Mamaia begins.
 Many Romanians would say that this entire area belongs to Mamaia.
 For convenience purposes, I’m also going to refer to it as such.

 Mamaia is the most developed Black Sea resort in Romania.
 The beachfront promenade has been recently renovated and upgraded.
 It is perfect for early morning and evening walks.
 There are several hotels, restaurants, bars and night clubs scattered along this stripe that follows the coastal line.